Xakaiczar/ProjectXCompany/Devlog/Log File 1 - General Design Principles.md

 However, code is _meant_ for computers, meaning that I might be inadvertently be affecting performance as the computer deciphers my jargon.
 Almost like speaking fluent English to someone who only speaks Spanish.
 In other words, inefficient!

-For example, 5eTools is a website, which uses JavaScript as its scripting language.
+For example, this website obviously uses JavaScript as its scripting language.
 Now, I'm not an expert in the ins-and-outs of web development, but I know that scripts are render-blocking, my understanding of that being they need to be as small as possible so the rest of the page can load.
 This means that one-line functions with as few characters as possible is probably the way to go when making a web app.

 So, while I clearly prefer more verbose solutions, there may be unintended consequences that I'm not quite aware of yet.
 The only thing that's holding me back from changing is that I still need to be able to understand my own code during development, and trying to code golf it for minimal gains isn't going to help at this point.
 Perhaps it's possible to write a script in a very human-like way, then optimise it afterwards.
 I think it's something I'd need to research.

 But for now, I'm writing my code for humans rather than computers.
-In other words, I may be working in what is perhaps a sub-optimal way, with the knowledge that I may need to reconsider how I write code in the future.
+In other words, I am working in what is perhaps a sub-optimal way, with the knowledge that I may need to reconsider how I write code in the future.